 The Alliance of Girls’ Schools Australiasia & CIRCLE presents:

 May 26, 8:00 am – May 27, 2:00 pm

 Bond University, 14 University Drive, Robina, Queensland 4226 Australia – Location

 See Empowering Leaders Masterclass 2017 presentation here.

-Through a range of leadership development sessions this unique two-day program is focused on developing leadership capability and confidence and enabling career progression.
-Designed specifically for educators Empowering Leaders covers essential aspects of effective leadership as well as governance, legal issues and career challenges.
+Through a range of leadership development sessions, this unique two-day program is focused on developing leadership capability, confidence and enabling career progression.
+Designed specifically for educators, the program covers essential aspects of effective leadership as well as governance, legal issues and career challenges.